mdrxy/wbor-llm/README.md

 # wbor-llm

-Implements an SMS-based assistant for WBOR 91.1 FM.
-Listeners can send an SMS to the station's dedicated phone number to inquire about the song currently playing.
+SMS-based assistant for WBOR 91.1 FM.
+Listeners text the station's phone number to inquire about the song currently playing, and the assistant responds with the song title and artist.

-The backend is a Python microservice built with FastAPI, designed to be containerized using Docker.
-It leverages the LangChain framework to create an intelligent agent powered by an OpenAI language model (e.g., GPT-3.5-turbo).
-This agent processes incoming SMS messages (via a webhook from a service like Twilio), understands the user's intent, and uses a custom tool to fetch the latest song information from [WBOR's public API](https://api-1.wbor.org/api/spins?count=1).
+Python microservice built with FastAPI, containerized using Docker.
+Leverages LangChain to create an intelligent agent powered by an OpenAI language model (e.g., GPT-3.5-turbo).
+Processes incoming SMS messages (via a webhook from a service like Twilio), determines the user's intent, and uses a custom tool to fetch the latest song information from [WBOR's API](https://api-1.wbor.org/api/spins?count=1).

-The service includes:
+Includes:

-* An API endpoint (/process-sms) to receive SMS content.
+* An API endpoint (`/process-sms`) to receive SMS content.
-* A custom LangChain tool (GetCurrentSongTool) to interact with the WBOR API.
+* A tool (`GetCurrentSongTool`) to interact with the WBOR API.
-* An OpenAI Functions Agent to orchestrate the interaction and formulate responses.
+* OpenAI Functions Agent to orchestrate the interaction and formulate responses.
-* A health check endpoint (/health).
+* A health check endpoint (`/health`).
-* Integration with LangSmith for tracing and debugging agent behavior.
+* Integration with [LangSmith](https://www.langchain.com/langsmith) for tracing/observability.
-* The goal is to provide a quick and convenient way for listeners to identify songs they hear on WBOR.

 ## Usage